-Zucchini flowers (or squash blossoms) make the most enchanting fritters!
+This supervision and effort pays off, however, because zucchini flowers make the most enchanting fritters!
 Unfortunately, in my neck of the woods, the season for these delicate treats is fairly short… otherwise, I would happily make them all year long.

 One utterly delicious way to eat the blossoms is by stuffing them before pan-frying them – as in these pan-fried zucchini flowers with ricotta and garden herbs.

 But I also love to dip them in this super-light beer batter and pan-fry them on their own, without stuffing them.
-Prepared this way, the fritters only take minutes to make, yet they turn into the most succulent and festive finger food or appetizer!
+Prepared this way, the fritters only take minutes to make, yet they turn into the most succulent and festive finger food or appetizer.
+Enjoy!